 - Open iT was selected for its ability to analyze usage data on a global scale.

-- With Open iT’s automated harvesting of inactive licenses, Total Energies stopped paying for software that was not actively used.
+- Open iT’s automated harvesting of inactive licenses enabled the success of the company’s software license optimization and entitlement (SLOE) initiative and helped them stop paying for software that was not actively used.

 Cost Allocation and IT Chargeback